VincentBenjamin capitalizes on recession, nabs top team

 “It all starts with putting together great people, and great people want to work with other great people,” he said.
-“The first and second generation of hires have a sense of ownership within the company, and that permeates the organization.”
+“The first and second generations of hires have a sense of ownership within the company, and that permeates the organization.”

 It may appear that every step of the journey to a sprawling office with a lofty view was mapped out.
 Dorazio admitted it was anything but.
 Faith and perseverance compensated for gaps or bumps on that road.

 “We knew where we wanted to go from the beginning, although we didn’t know all the steps along the way,” Dorazio said.
 “This was our vision.
 We held that vision through everything that came our way and had an unshakable belief that we will get there.”